Voting starts in March for the Drupal Association Board election.

 I've been online since the days of BBS, CompuServ, and Telnet on Windows 3.1.
 I remember using Gopher, and playing multiplayer Doom on DWANGO with a 14.4k modem.
-I've building websites since '97 when I used my Windows '95a 60Mhz IBM Aptiva to FTP my first web page to www.flash.net/~groff, back when it was ok to have a url with a ~ in it, and then viewing it with Internet Explorer 4.0 with all it's animated .gif glory!
+I've building websites since '97 when I used my Windows '95a 60Mhz IBM Aptiva to FTP my first web page to www.flash.net/~groff (back when it was ok to have a url with a "~" in it) and then viewing it with Internet Explorer 4.0 with all it's animated .gif and MIDI glory!

 Drupal, to me, is the "Linux" of web-building software.
-Linux can be molded to run any device from a single-board-computer and mobile phone, to the entire back-end infrastructure of friggin' Google!
-I see that same capability with Drupal for building any type of website possible, and now web services.
-I proudly display my Linux Journal 1994-2000 Archive CD-ROM on a shelf next to my desk, and I think Drupal will have the same longevity in the web space that Linux has had in the OS world.
+Linux can be modified to run any device from single-board-computers and mobile phones, to the entire back-end infrastructure the size of AWS and Google!
+I see that same capability with Drupal for building any type of web service imaginable.
+I think Drupal will have the same longevity in the web space that Linux has had in the OS world.

 I built only one site on Drupal 6 with CiviCRM, attended DrupalCon Chicago a few months after that site launched, and have since continued to build dozens of Drupal 7 sites for various non-profit, NGO, and small businesses.
-I am not a hardcore PHP programmer, but I am a heavy CLI user, server admin, Drush fan, and in to cloud hosting such as HPCloud and AWS.
-I'm not afraid to get dirty and, most everything I learned was from breaking my own stuff and then figuring out how to fix it.
-I'd very much like to help D8 be great in whatever way my skills are best suited to such as CSS/SASS, templating (Twig), and HTML5.
-Sitebuilder, themer, front-end developer - I can slice and dice themes/HTML/CSS, but I don't consider myself a designer at all.
+I'm a bit more DevOps than Programmer these days, and proficient with most any hosting platform cloud or otherwise.
+I'm not afraid to get dirty, and everything I learned was from breaking my own stuff and figuring out how to fix it :).

 - Over 5 edits